What is a Manufactured Home?

 Tyrone Woods provides chattel mortgage financing for individuals with various backgrounds.
 The average purchase payment is often $200 to $300 less per month than lease options, and minimum down payments typically match a lease security deposit.

-If you are looking to buy a home in Fenton, Tyrone Woods Manufactured Home Community is the place to look.
+If you are looking to buy a home in Fenton and you need help knowing how to buy a mobile home already in a community, Tyrone Woods Manufactured Home Community is the place to look.
 Fully renovated manufactured residences are complete with spacious kitchens and master suites.
 Upgrades, like new appliances, new flooring, new utilities, metal roofing, sheds, central air conditioning, and more are also available.
 There are down payment assistance and referral programs for extra financial support as well.

 Purchasing a manufactured home is a great way to get all the amenities of a traditional house, for a much lower cost.
 The value of manufactured houses is unmatched, and they are a great way to achieve home ownership for millions of Americans.